 Is there a public announcement that a notification has been filed?

 A notice of the concentration, containing a brief description of the parties and a summary of the key elements of the transaction, is published in 2 major national newspapers (at the expense of the notifying party(ies)), and on the PCA’s website.
-The PCA must, within 5 business days of the notification becoming effective, provide for the publication of the notices.
+The PCA must provide for the publication of the notices within a period of 5 business days of the notification becoming effective.

 Does the authority seek or invite the views of third parties?

 The public announcement by the PCA will establish a deadline of at least 10 business days for any interested third parties to submit observations.
-This will happen in all concentrations notified to the PCA, regardless of whether they raise competition law concerns.
+This will happen in all concentrations notified to the PCA, regardless of whether they raise competition law concerns or not.

 The PCA may also, during the course of the assessment procedure, request information from third parties, public or private entities, that it considers relevant to the evaluation of the concentration.

-The PCA may conduct a market test at any time and in both Phases I and II.
-However, typically market tests are carried out during Phase II, and the PCA does not usually request information from third parties in concentrations that clearly do not raise competition law concerns.
+The PCA may conduct a market test at any time, and during both Phases I and II investigations.
+However, typically market tests are carried out during Phase II investigations, and the PCA does not usually request information from third parties in concentrations that clearly do not raise competition law concerns.

 What information may be published by the authority or made available to third parties?